redis/hiredis/README.md

 ### Connecting

 The function `redisConnect` is used to create a so-called `redisContext`.
 The context is where Hiredis holds state for a connection.
-The `redisContext` struct has an `error` field that is non-NULL when the connection is in an error state.
-It contains a string with a textual representation of the error.
-After trying to connect to Redis using `redisConnect` you should check the `error` field to see if establishing the connection was successful:
+The `redisContext` struct has an integer `err` field that is non-zero when an the connection is in an error state.
+The field `errstr` will contain a string with a description of the error.
+After trying to connect to Redis using `redisConnect` you should check the `err` field to see if establishing the connection was successful:

     redisContext *c = redisConnect("127.0.0.1", 6379);
-    if (c->error != NULL) {
+    if (c->err) {
-      printf("Error: %s\n", c->error);
+        printf("Error: %s\n", c->errstr);
         // handle error
     }

 ### Sending commands